wyleyr/hankel1867tr/TranslatorsNotes.md

 > with mental objects, is our arbitrary choice... [(§3)](#§3)

-There's no translation for <i>Verknüpfungen</i> here which is obviously better than "operations" ("conjunctions" or "conjoinings"?
-"combinations" or "combinings"?), since Hankel is primarily referring to arithmetical operations, but he clearly expects his use of
+There's no translation for <i>Verknüpfungen</i> here which is obviously better than "operations", since Hankel is primarily referring to arithmetical operations, but he clearly expects his use of
 <i>Operationen</i> to be informative to his German readers in a way that a
 second occurrence of "operations" cannot be in English.
 In such cases,